 Digital technologies are increasingly permeating the way we work, live, and think.
 A crucial aspect of the digital transformation lies in the ever increasing amount of data that is being produced about individuals and organizations alike.
 Big data is the keyword to characterize the unprecedented volume, velocity, and variety of data being produced in the digital age.
 Increasingly, organizations are harnessing the power of big data through data mining and analytics.
 Gaining insights from big data can be challenging and requires specialized knowledge, also in data visualization.
 This course thus intends to equip students with a set of analysis techniques to make sense of data in a visual way.
 A focus will be on social network analysis to study relational data, identify influential nodes in a network, and distinguish communities.
 Moreover, students will learn to collect trace data in order to visualize it through widely used software.
-In addition to network data, the data being analyzed includes unstructured textual data, temporal data, geospatial data, or a combination of these.
+In addition to network data, the data being analyzed includes unstructured textual data, temporal data, topcial data, or a combination of these.

 An overview of data visualization techniques is given, showcasing current examples in the form of interesting research and company studies.
 Students will get a first grasp of practical questions and challenges related to visualizations that come with large amounts of often unstructured data.
 In addition, students will be provided with a course overview and detailed description of the assignment.

 Essentials of Data Collection

 Sources for gathering data, from APIs to repositories to services will be introduced.
 The students will explore different software tools and learn how collect social media data.

 Based on data collected and sample data sets, students will learn how to visualize basic distributions and tendencies in data through scatterplots, bar charts, histograms and similar visualization techniques.